DigiBP/Team-Victorinox/README.md

 # Goal

-Our goal is to record PRO and identify unmet medical needs and record adverse drug effects in the post marekt stage of drugs
+Our goal is to record PRO and identify unmet medical needs and record adverse drug effects in the post marekt stage of drugs.

 # Process

-The process starts with...
+The process starts with the doctor google form.